Kalvar/ios-KRKmeans-Algorithm/README.md

 ios-KRKmeans-Algorithm
 =================

-KRKmeans has implemented K-Means that is a classification algorithm.
+KRKmeans has implemented K-Means the classification algorithm.
 If you wanna know how to use and the details, you could contact me via email.

 ``` objective-c
 #import "KRKmeansOne.h"